-So a glance into the diaper may reveal wetter, yellow-green stools, sometimes mixed in with some mucus and blood that your baby swallowed during delivery.
+So a glance into the diaper may reveal wetter, yellow-green baby poop, sometimes mixed in with some mucus that your baby swallowed during delivery.

 Baby poop up to 6 months

 For the first 6 months, your baby tends to be on an all-milk diet.